Volkswagen recently shortened its factory warranty but added two free oil changes.

 - Third-Party Extended Warranty Options for A Volkswagen

-The 2020 Volkswagen New Vehicle Limited Warranty is anchored by its 4-year/50,000-mile bumper-to-bumper coverage.
-This includes powertrain coverage and covers any repairs to correct a defect in manufacturer's material or workmanship.
+2020 and newer Volkswagen models are covered by the Volkswagen New Vehicle Limited Warranty.
+This includes 4 years/50,000 miles of bumper-to-bumper warranty coverage and powertrain coverage and covers any repairs to correct a defect in the manufacturer's material or workmanship.

 The Volkswagen warranty is fully transferable if you sell the car to a private party.
-Other elements of coverage for a 2020 Volkswagen diverge have their own specified coverage terms.
-Here’s a summary:
+Other elements of coverage for a 2020-2021 Volkswagen are outlined by the chart below:

 |New Vehicle Limited Warranty (includes powertrain)||4 years/50,000 miles|